 Outpatient Clinic Appointments

 The outpatient clinic is referral based only and requires a referral from your primary care or treating physician.
-All medical records from your primary care or treating physician can be faxed to the clinic (412) 864-3993.
+All medical records from your primary care or treating physician can be faxed to the clinic at (412) 864-3993.

 Before your appointment, an Occupational and Medical History form will be mailed to you for completion.
 You must bring all completed forms to your appointment along with any additional medical records.
 If exposure to any chemicals occurred, it is also helpful to obtain a MSDS (Material Safety Data Sheet) or have a listing of which chemical(s) you were exposed to.